 2. Limit Blank Walls on Interior and Rear Facades.
-Internal and rear facades are not required to provide wall breaks; however, windows and openings shall be used to create a similar fenestration or rhythm with windows on the Primary and Secondary Facades, and located to allow daylight into all sides of a building.
+Internal and rear facades are not required to provide wall breaks; however, windows and openings shall be located to allow daylight into all sides of a building.

 FIGURE 22.362.060-B: LIMIT BLANK WALLS